 We are happy to present our latest installment on ‘Advancements in the Age of Cannabis’, a global medical cannabis summit in Dublin (September 2016).

-The Cannabis News Network team took off to Dublin earlier this month to attend The Global Medical Cannabis Summit: Advancements in the Age of Cannabis.
+The Cannabis News Network team took off to Dublin, Ireland, earlier this month to attend The Global Medical Cannabis Summit: Advancements in the Age of Cannabis.
 Surprising to say the least when you realize right now cannabis is an illegal drug in Ireland, the quality is often poor, prices are high and cannabis isn’t recognized as having any medical benefits.

 The Summit was hosted by Volteface and Help not Harm, in association with Tilray and Leafly.
 The Summit was hosted by VolteFace and Help Not Harm, in association with Tilray and Leafly.
 Sponsored by Bedrocan, CANNABISCOPE, Hydropothecary, Storz & Bickel and supported by The Beckley Foundation, United Patients Alliance, End Our Pain, Students for Sensible Drug Policy Ireland, Drugs and Me, Students for Sensible Drug Policy UK, Alaska Cannabis Club, London Cannabis Club, Beyond Psychedelics and Seedsman.com.
-According to Volteface, it was ‘the largest medical cannabis conference ever held in the British Isles’.
+According to Volteface, it was ‘the largest medicinal cannabis conference ever held in the British Isles’.

-Speakers included politicians, scientists, activists and patient groups from around the globe.
+Speakers included politicians, scientists, activists, and patient groups from around the globe.

 In addition to showing an overview of the event, we also interviewed Tim Colbourne (Director of Policy at Open Reason), Tjalling Erkelens (Netherlands, CEO of Bedrocan), Dr. Arno Hazekamp (Independent cannabis-scientist from The Netherlands), Dr Ognjen Brborovic (Chairman of the Croatian Committee for Medicinal Cannabis), Dr. Ingo Michels (Head of the German Office of the Federal Drug Commission) and Charlo Greene (US activist).